 The Oklahoma School of Science and Mathematics is Oklahoma's public, tuition-free, residential high school for juniors and seniors with exceptional ability in mathematics and science.

 OSSM was created by the Oklahoma Legislature in 1983 and is funded by the state.
 The school is governed by a Board of Trustees which is appointed by legislative leaders and the governor.
-Enrollment for the 2009-2010 school year includes 140 students.
-During the school's 20-year history, students have matriculated from all of Oklahoma's 77 counties.
+During the school's 22-year history, students have matriculated from all of Oklahoma's 77 counties.

-OSSM’s goals are to provide an optimum learning environment for exceptionally motivated students who excel in science and mathematics, and to serve as a resource for Oklahoma’s school districts through research, teacher training and workshops, as well as statewide math competitions for middle school students.
+OSSM’s goals are to provide an optimum learning environment for exceptionally motivated students who excel in science and mathematics.
+Also, to serve as a resource for Oklahoma’s school districts through research, teacher training and workshops, as well as statewide math competitions for middle school students.

 The campus is located on a 32-acre site near the state capitol and adjacent to the teaching and scientific research resources of the Oklahoma Health Center.
 In the summer of 2000, the school completed a $25 million campus building program.
 The classrooms and offices of the historic Lincoln School were restored in 1992 through a unique partnership with more than 130 Oklahoma patrons, organizations, businesses, and government entities and is now known as the Manning Academic Center.
-Students live in the school's 61,000 square foot Dan Little Residence Hall that accommodates 140 students and six faculty families.
+Students live in the school's 61,000 square-foot Dan Little Residence Hall that accommodates 144 students and six faculty families.
 Construction on the hall was completed in 1998, and in 1999, OSSM opened a new physical education facility.
 In 2001, the school constructed the Senator Bernice Shedrick Library, followed by the Samson Science and Discovery Center, which houses physics and chemistry laboratories.
-OSSM is under way with plans to build more rooms in the dormitory that will allow the school to house 100 additional students each year.
+The dormitory has expanded to allow the school to house 100 additional students per year should funding become available from the state.

 Admission to OSSM is a highly competitive process initiated by written application.
 In addition to the student’s high interest and potential in science and mathematics, the admissions committee examines multiple criteria including standardized test scores, previous grades and course work, and high school academic recommendations.
 Semifinalists are interviewed by a review committee before the final selection is determined.